Pot magnets - cup magnets with super-strong adhesive force

 Other characteristics and details are listed in the FAQ about pot magnets.

-Applications of pot magnetsVersatile industrial use: With the help of strong neodymium magnets you may implement simple, sturdy and flexible mounting solutions in the areas of plant construction, interior design, booth and store construction, kitchen and furniture design.
+Applications of pot magnetsVersatile industrial use: With the help of strong neodymium magnets, you can implement simple, sturdy and flexible mounting solutions in the areas of plant construction, interior design, booth construction and shopfitting, kitchen design and furniture making.

 In addition, you can use pot magnets at home, for hobbies and recreation.
 Do you want to hang small or large, lightweight or heavy objects on ferromagnetic surfaces in a way that is durable yet modifiable?
 If so, you can purchase a suitable pot magnet with hook, eyelet or even a carabiner.